 Emergency Health Care and Emergency Incident Reporting

-If you are injured while in a lab as a research or teaching assistant you are required to report to Occupational Health, located on the sixth floor of the Wyman Park Building.
+If you are injured while in a lab as a research or teaching assistant you are required to report to Occupational Health, located at C-160 of the Eastern H.S.
+Building.
 At all other times, go to the Emergency Room of Union Memorial Hospital (two blocks east of the university at Calvert and 33rd Streets).
 Students may also contact the Chemistry Department Office, Remsen 138, 410-516-7429.
 Transportation will be made available during the working hours.

 If you are injured at work, please notify your supervisor immediately and contact the Department of Occupational Health Services at 410-516-0450.
 Students will be required to complete and submit to the department an incident report.
 This report can be found on Occupational Health’s website.